Jimmy Governor: Cultural influence

 The founding headmaster of The Southport School, the Rev (later Rt Rev) Horace Dixon, was nicknamed 'Jimmy' by the schoolboys in 1903 after Governor, and was known as 'Jimmy' for the rest of his life.

 The story of the Governors was adapted for radio in 1934 as an episode of the series Outlawry Under the Gums but the episodes were cancelled out of fear of offending the Aboriginal community.

 The life and crimes of Jimmy Governor was the basis for Frank Clune's book Jimmy Governor (1959) and Thomas Keneally's 1972 novel The Chant of Jimmie Blacksmith, which was filmed by Fred Schepisi in 1978.

 Governor was also the subject of Australian poet Les Murray's poem "The Ballad of Jimmy Governor".

 In September 2021, a 3-part Australian crime podcast called The Last Outlaws was released, detailing the brothers' story.
 It was produced by Impact Studios at the University of Technology Sydney.
 It was made in collaboration with descendants of the Governor family, the Jumbunna Institute for Indigenous Education and Research and the UTS Faculty of Law.

+The Podcast series won numerous awards and preceded the publication of The Last Outlaws book written by Katherine Biber in 2025.

 Jimmy Governor and his family feature in the 2022 book, Boundary Crossers: the hidden history of Australia's other bushrangers (NewSouth) by Dr Meg Foster.
 This book shines light on Australian bushrangers who were not white men, and shows how legacies of colonialism impacted bushranging history and its afterlife.
 Foster also wrote a book chapter about a bush ballad featuring Governor as well as an article highlighting the impact of Governor's crimes on his First Nations family in the rural town of Wollar.
 This piece was the first to show how white Australians feared an Indigenous uprising in 1900, and won the 2018 Aboriginal History award from the History Council of NSW.